 Caricature by: DonkeyHotey

-CC BY 2.0, via Wikimedia Commons
+CC BY 2.0 via Wikimedia Commons

 It was clear that Johnson was no friend of the LGBT community.
 A new equalities minister Liz Truss was put in post, and she immediately announced that the Government’s LGBT advisory panel was being disbanded, even though they had never even met any senior government representatives.
 Liz Truss claimed the new Government’s "priorities" were to focus instead on a ban on conversion therapy and a planned conference on global LGBT rights.

 It was the second time we had heard such a pledge from the Conservatives.
 To this day, neither of those so-called new "priorities" have been achieved.
 No conversion therapy ban and no conference on global LGBT rights.
-The Government in question has now been dissolved ahead of the forthcoming General Election on July 4th.

 None of it happened.
 Absolutely none of it.

-LGBT Failures of this outgoing Tory Government
+LGBT failures of the previous Tory Government

 Prejudice: - No trial of innovative ways to tackle deep-seated prejudices in our communities.